kubernetes-sigs/external-dns/docs/tutorials/cloudflare.md

 Note the annotation on the service; use the same hostname as the Cloudflare DNS zone created above.
 The annotation may also be a subdomain of the DNS zone (e.g. 'www.example.com').

+By setting the TTL annotation on the service, you have to pass a valid TTL, which must be 120 or above.
+This annotation is optional, if you won't set it, it will be 1 (automatic) which is 300.

 ExternalDNS uses this annotation to determine what services should be registered with DNS.
 Removing the annotation will cause ExternalDNS to remove the corresponding DNS records.